senzhaocode/FuSViz_docs/docs/FAQ.rst

 **1. How to prepare input format for FuSViz?**

--  FuSViz accepts three types of data as input: SV calls from RNA-seq/DNA-seq data generated using illumina platform and mutation profile (i.e. small variants).
+-  FuSViz accepts three types of data as input: SV calls from RNA-seq/DNA-seq data and mutation profile (i.e. small variants).
    Here, an in-house script **SV_standard.pl** (see its usage in **Installation** section) is provided to convert raw SVs from various callers to a uniform format, then aggregate calls of multiple samples together.
-In terms of SVs from RNA-seq data, numerous callers have been developed and there lacks of a standardization format for the output.
+In terms of SVs from RNA-seq data, many callers have been developed and there lacks of a standardization format for the output.
    In the processing of **SV_standard.pl**, a few common features (e.g. gene name, breakpoint position, sample id, read support for SV event) shared in the output of most callers are extracted and standardized as an input format of FuSViz.
 In contrast, most SV callers uing DNA-seq data output a standard VCF format, which is converted to bedpe format and some key fields are kept for FuSViz analysis.
-Now, output format of **9** SV callers (*STAR-fusion*, *Arriba*, *deFuse*, *FusionCatcher* and *Dragen* for RNA-seq; *Menta*, *Lumpy*, *Delly* and *SvABA* for DNA-seq) are well supported by **SV_standard.pl**, and we will of course extend to more callers on basis of user’s requirement and feedback in the further.
+Now, output format of **9** SV callers (*STAR-fusion*, *Arriba*, *deFuse*, *FusionCatcher* and *Dragen* for RNA-seq;
+   *Menta*, *Lumpy*, *Delly* and *SvABA* for DNA-seq) are well supported by **SV_standard.pl**, and the support for more callers will be extended on basis of user’s requirement and feedback in the further.

 **2. What are differences between SV calls from DNA-seq and RNA-seq, and their respective characteristics?
 Why to combine them?**